All Episodes

 There isn't any charter, and so there's no money for that.

-It has to be put into the civilian community.
+It has to be put into the civilian community research.

-Now, our satellites did pick up photos, pick up things, glowing objects hovering above bases, both ours and other countries.
+Now, our satellites did pick up photos that pick up things, glowing objects hovering above bases, both ours and other countries.

 And those are real photos.

-that are have been captured on satellite photography but they will not be released because they
+They are really glowing objects that defy explanation and are enigmatic That have been captured on satellite photography, but they will not be released because they cannot be released.

-There was this object above and they went into launch sequence.
+And they continued to document that there was this object above, and they went into launch sequence.

 There's no question about it.

-tore everything apart, I mean everything, every panel out of there after this incident tried to find out
+Every panel out of there after this incident tried to find out what had happened, and there were no answers.

-what had happened and there were no answers, no answers, and there have been stories of objects hovering above our
+And there have been stories of objects hovering above our sites as well.

 I don't want to go too deeply into that now, except I want to make sure that we understand that the government isn't hiding anything vis-a-vis that.

-The satellite photography that can't be released is because we do not want to give away, as I don't watch a lot of television, but if they suggested that some of these photographs can't be released because it would devolve the capabilities of the satellite, then that's correct.
+The satellite photography that can't be released is because we do not want to give away, I don't watch a lot of television, but if they suggested that some of these photographs can't be released because it would divulge the capabilities of the satellite, then that's correct.

 That's the reason that this is so classified.